shanet/Cryptully/docs/index.rst

 How does it work and how is it secure?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |project| works by relaying messages from one person to another through a relay server.
-When the program
+It generates
-starts it generates encryption keys (2048bit RSA and 256bit AES) that all communications are encrypted with before leaving your computer and then decrypted on your friend's computer.
-Further, to ensure that no one is listening in on your conversation, the fingerprints of the encryption keys are provided.
+per-session encryption keys (256bit AES) that all communications are encrypted with before leaving your computer and then decrypted on the destination computer.
-You can use this to verify with your friend that no one is listening.
-More on this in the :ref:`using-|project|` section though.

 -----------
 Quick Start